Rwanda: Arts

 Rwanda does not have a long history of written literature, but there is a strong oral tradition ranging from poetry to folk stories.
 Many of the country's moral values and details of history have been passed down through the generations.
 The most famous Rwandan literary figure was Alexis Kagame (1912–1981), who carried out and published research into oral traditions as well as writing his own poetry.
-The Rwandan Genocide resulted in the emergence of a literature of witness accounts, essays and fiction by a new generation of writers such as Benjamin Sehene.
+The Rwandan Genocide resulted in the emergence of a literature of witness accounts, essays and fiction by a new generation of writers such as Benjamin Sehene and Mfuranzima Fred.
 A number of films have been produced about the Rwandan Genocide, including the Golden Globe-nominated Hotel Rwanda, 100 Days, Shake Hands with the Devil, Sometimes in April, and Shooting Dogs, the last four having been filmed in Rwanda and having featured survivors as cast members.

 Fourteen regular national holidays are observed throughout the year, with others occasionally inserted by the government.
 The week following Genocide Memorial Day on 7 April is designated an official week of mourning.
 The victory for the RPF over the Hutu extremists is celebrated as Liberation Day on 4 July.
 The last Saturday of each month is umuganda, a national morning of mandatory community service lasting from 8 am to 11 am, during which all able bodied people between 18 and 65 are expected to carry out community tasks such as cleaning streets or building homes for vulnerable people.
 Most normal services close down during umuganda, and public transportation is limited.